IMOitself/worldbuilding1/Act 2 - kinda dragon.md

-You is now a celebrity because of the Legendary Can of Tuna.
+You is now popular in the village because of the Legendary Can of Tuna.

 Sir Totally is the only person who is unamused by the legendary can.